Hipparchus-Math/hipparchus/CONTRIBUTING.md

 ---------------

 + Make sure you have a [GitHub account](https://github.com/signup/free).
-+ If you're planning to implement a new feature it makes sense to discuss you're changes on the [FIXME! dev list](https://hipparchus.org/mail-lists.html) first.
++ If you're planning to implement a new feature it makes sense to discuss you're changes on the [dev list](https://hipparchus.org/mail-lists.html) first.
 This way you can make sure you're not wasting your time on something that isn't considered to be in Hipparchus's scope.
 + Submit a ticket for your issue, assuming one does not already exist.
   + Clearly describe the issue including steps to reproduce when it is a bug.
   + Make sure you fill in the earliest version that you know has the issue.
-+ Fork the repository on GitHub.
++ Clone the repository on GitHub.

 Making Changes
 --------------